St. Olaf College offers the following Education programs:

 St. Olaf is approved by the Minnesota Board of Teaching (BOT) to recommend its graduates for teaching licensure in Minnesota, and it is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 To be eligible for a teaching license through St. Olaf, students must meet the requirements of their teaching content area (English, mathematics, music, social studies, etc.), complete all B.A. or B.M. requirements (including a graduation major), and complete all required education courses and experiences (see catalog for more information).
 St. Olaf offers the following licenses:

-Secondary/Middle School Licenses
+Secondary/Middle School Licenses (hyperlinked to advising sheets)

 - Communication Arts & Literature (English, communications), grades 5-12